Viktrix8/nextjs13-prisma-example/README.md

 ## Contributing

-Contributions to this starter are welcome.
+Contributions to this example are welcome.
 Feel free to open issues for bug reports or feature requests, and submit pull requests with improvements.

 ## License

-This starter is open-source and available under the [MIT License](LICENSE).
+This example is open-source and available under the [MIT License](LICENSE).

 ---

-Thank you for using the Next.js 13 & Prisma Starter!
+Thank you for using the Next.js 13 & Prisma example!
 We hope this template accelerates your web development journey and provides a robust foundation for your projects.
 If you have any questions or feedback, please don't hesitate to reach out.
 Happy coding!